 If Leasing isn’t for You

-Leasing’s not for everybody, and if you’re one of those people who might not be the right candidate, there’s good news: you could still be eligible to finance a car, even with less than perfect credit.
+If you're not qualified to lease a vehicle, did you know that it's still possible to finance a new or lightly used car with bad credit?
+It's true.
+There's a whole network of dealers across the U.S. – called special finance dealerships – that work with lenders who are equipped to help people in many types of credit situations.
+Leasing’s not for everybody, and if you’re one of those people who might not be the right candidate, there’s good news: you could still be eligible to finance a car, even with less-than-perfect credit.
 Auto Credit Express can help.